Industry, Pennsylvania

-Industry is a borough in Beaver County, Pennsylvania, along the Ohio River.
-As of the 2020 census, the population was 1,833.
+Industry is a borough in western Beaver County, Pennsylvania, United States, along the Ohio River.
+As of the 2020 census, the population was 1,838, almost unchanged from 2010.
 It is part of the Pittsburgh metropolitan area.

 History

 The borough was organized as the Township of Industry in 1856 from an electoral district named Industry that comprised portions of Ohio Township and Brighton Township.
 The township incorporated as a borough in 1960.

 The village of Industry was a settlement in the township laid out in 1836 by William McCallister, though a post office had been established in 1833.
 The name was selected to promote the town's industry.

 Geography

-Industry is located at 40°39′22″N 80°24′34″W (40.656017, -80.409538).
+Industry is located at 40°39′22″N 80°24′34″W (40.656017, −80.409538).

 Pennsylvania Route 68 (Midland Beaver Road) is the main road through the borough, leading west into Midland and east to Beaver.

 According to the United States Census Bureau, Industry has a total area of 28.4 km2, of which 26.2 km2 is land and 2.2 km2, or 7.68%, is water.

 The community of Merrill was located in the southeastern part of the borough, along the Ohio River.
 No one has lived in Merrill since the 1960s at the latest (probably much earlier).